NuclearKev/Common-Lisp/README.md

 only use whole numbers (natural numbers to be more specific).
 If you divide two whole numbers that give you a fraction, you'll get that fraction in decimal form with a 'D (not a string, a symbol) separating the whole part from the fraction part.
 I plan to add fraction support for all functions someday.
+When using the division function, you shouldn't use it for something that will end up with a value less than 1.
+HINT: It won't work.
+Also, you shouldn't use it for something extremely trivial like 5 / 4.

 To see the library in action, I recommend using the factorial program.
 Put in 1000! and see the huge number that comes out, accurate to every digit.
 If that's